iworks/omnibus/readme.txt

 [omnibus_price_message]
 `

-If you need Omnibus message outside a product, you have to add `id` param with product ID.
+If you need the Omnibus message outside of a product, you have to add the `id` param with the product ID.

 `
 [omnibus_price_message id="example-id"]
 `

-= How can I display the Omnibus message anywhere by action? =
+= How can I use an action to display the Omnibus message anywhere? =

 Use the `iworks_omnibus_wc_lowest_price_message` action with the product ID or on a single product page.